-Introduction to the new Hansen SuperchargerTM
+Introduction to the new Hansen Supercharger®

-Summary: Hansen Engine Corporation has developed a variable-displacement mechanically-driven supercharger to enable cost-effective engine downsizing with equal or better fuel economy than exhaust-driven turbocharging.
+Summary: Hansen Engine Corporation has developed a variable-displacement mechanically-driven supercharger to enable cost-effective engine downsizing.
 It does so without 'turbo lag' or expensive auxiliary drives to reduce turbo-lag.
 This advancement is made possible by its variable-displacement feature which eliminates conventional supercharger inefficiency during the frequent 'partial boost' drive cycle conditions.
-Data from independent testing at Ricardo shows that it reduces drive power losses by 35-50% compared to a conventional supercharger during the US-EPA drive cycle conditions.
+Data from independent testing at Ricardo shows that it reduces drive power losses by 35-50% compared to a conventional equal-displacement supercharger during the US-EPA drive cycle conditions.
 On-engine dynamometer testing at McLaren Performance Technologies provides further independent confirmation.
-The Hansen SuperchargerTM system provides a practical and cost-effective single-device boost system for which the instant throttle response and improved drivability characteristics of superchargers are no longer handicapped by the fuel economy penalty of conventional superchargers relative to turbochargers.
+The Hansen Supercharger® system provides a practical and cost-effective single-device boost system for which the instant throttle response and improved drivability characteristics of superchargers are no longer handicapped by the fuel economy penalty of conventional superchargers.

-The Hansen SuperchargerTM Technology presents an innovative new supercharging technology invented and patented by Hansen Engine Corporation which has now been fabricated and laboratory tested.
+The Hansen Supercharger® Technology presents an innovative new supercharging technology invented and patented by Hansen Engine Corporation which has now been fabricated and laboratory tested.
 The primary distinguishing feature of this new supercharging system is "continuously variable displacement," which contrasts with conventional fixed-displacement superchargers.
 Laboratory measurements have established that the new variable displacement system consumes only half the power of a conventional same-sized supercharger to operate at the speeds and boost pressures that dominate the US-EPA automotive driving cycles.
-These power savings directly reduce fuel consumption, and the Hansen SuperchargerTM enables a greater degree of engine downsizing which allows for further fuel savings.
+These power savings directly reduce fuel consumption, and the Hansen Supercharger® enables a greater degree of engine downsizing which allows for further fuel savings.

 Conventional superchargers are FIXED-displacement devices which cannot be varied.
-They are typically sized to yield a required peak power at the engine's highest speed and power setting.
-Unfortunately, that sizing is only required at that highest speed and power level, and such sizing actually wastes fuel during the more common low speeds and power settings encountered during normal driving.
-At driving conditions of lesser speeds and power, a great deal of "excess air" is processed by the conventional fixed-size supercharger only to be wasted without benefit resulting in elevated parasitic power losses to drive the supercharger.
-The Hansen SuperchargerTM efficiently processes only the necessary quantity of air without excess, and is therefore more fuel efficient.
+They are typically sized to provide air to the engine to achieve a required power output at a specified engine speed.
+Unfortunately, that sizing is only required at that particular speed and power level, and such sizing actually wastes fuel during the other more common speeds and power settings encountered during normal driving.
+At driving conditions of lesser air flow, a great deal of "excess air" is processed by the conventional fixed-size supercharger only to be wasted without benefit resulting in elevated parasitic power losses to drive the supercharger.
+The Hansen Supercharger® efficiently compresses only the necessary quantity of air without excess.
+This minimizes the shaft power required to drive the supercharger, and is therefore more fuel efficient.

-McLaren Performance Technologies' staff in their dynamometer engine test cell (Hansen SuperchargerTM boosting a 2.0 liter Ford EcoBoost® 4-cylinder engine)
+McLaren Performance Technologies' staff in their dynamometer engine test cell (Hansen Supercharger® boosting a 2.0 liter Ford EcoBoost® 4-cylinder engine)